4DGB/3DStructure/README.md

 If you need finer control over things, you can import `hic2structure` into a script.
 Most functions exported by the module and its submodules revolve around a "settings" dictionary with the same sort of parameters as above.

-For example, the below script will get a contact map from a Hi-C file, output it, then run LAMMPS and output the new, simulated, contact map.
+For example, the below script will get a contact map from a Hi-C file, output it, then run LAMMPS and output the new, simulated, contacts.

 ```python
 #!/usr/bin/env python3